 3. fish ladder Across the canal from the locks, there’s a fish ladder where, about half of the months of the year, you can watch salmon climbing the tiered waterfalls to reach the freshwater of Lake Washington.
 Follow the steps down below the waterfalls, and enter the viewing room where you can see a tank of salmon passing as they race upstream.

-4. wildlife – Don’t rush across the bridge that allows you to cross the dammed portion of the channel between the locks and the fish ladder.
+4. wildlife – Don’t rush across the bridge that allows you to cross the dammed portion of the channel.
 When the salmon are running, this area teems with marine mammals looking to snatch an easy meal.
-Despite the proximity to people, I have often seen harbor seals and otters from this bridge.
-Take a few minutes to stop and look- they can blend in to the swirling waters.
+Despite the proximity to people, harbor seals, otters, and a wide variety of other wildlife can be seen from this bridge.
+Take a few minutes to stop, quiet yourself, and look- they can blend into the swirling waters.

-Ferries aren’t free, but at $8.10 for up to two hours of cruising on the Puget Sound, (Compared to $34 for a 1 hour Argosy Cruise along the coastline) they are one of the best deals in Seattle.
+Ferries aren’t free, but at $8.35 for up to two hours of cruising on the Puget Sound, (Compared to $34 for a 1 hour Sightseeing Cruise along the coastline) they are one of the best deals in Seattle.
 WSF Ferries are impressive ships and include majestic views of the Seattle skyline, Olympic mountains, and, not infrequently, whale sightings.

 *If you travel at night, stay on the deck and watch the water.
-Though bloom varies from season to season according to water temperature, bio-luminescent plankton are native to the Puget Sound and are often visible in the churning waters behind the ferries.
+Though bloom varies from season to season according to water temperature, bio-luminescent plankton are native to the Puget Sound and are often visible as a faint glow in the churning waters behind a PNW ferries.

 If you are attempting Seattle on a budget, entering the Space Needle should be the first thing cut from your list.
-Admission to the space needle is more than $20 per person, and even with a reservation you can expect to spend more than an hour in line during the summer for views that aren’t significantly more impressive than those seen from the free overlook at Kerry Park, which your whole party could Uber to for less than the cost of one ticket up the Space Needle (and if you play smart when it comes to planning Uber and Lyft, like I explain below, the ride to Kerry Park and back could be free)
+Admission to the space needle is more than $20 per person, and even with a summer reservation you can expect to spend more than an hour in line for views that aren’t much more impressive than those seen from the free overlook at Kerry Park, which your whole party could Uber to for less than the cost of one ticket up the Space Needle (and if you play smart when it comes to planning Uber and Lyft, the ride to Kerry Park and back could be free)

-However, just because admission inside isn’t in a cheap travelers budget doesn’t mean you shouldn’t visit the space needle!
+However, just because admission is high doesn’t mean you shouldn’t visit the space needle!
 The park around the base of the needle is called Seattle Center and is the site of many free events, sculptures, water fountains, playgrounds, and primo backdrops for a selfie with the space needle up and close.
-Check their calendar for free events during your visit and if it’s warm and you have kids, be sure to bring towels and a change of clothes after your little ones enjoy the play-friendly water features.
+Check their calendar for free events during your visit and if it’s warm, be sure to bring towels and a change of clothes after your little ones enjoy the splash-friendly fountains.

 But don’t uber from the airport.
 Rookie mistake.
-The light rail is a fast, efficient way to get from SeaTac to Downtown Seattle- and it’s less than $4 for the whole trip (compared to $25+ for a ride sharing app ride).
-Even if you aren’t staying downtown, the Lightrail can be a way to outsmart traffic- from downtown you can catch a Lyft to anywhere in the city for much less money than traveling direct from the airport.
+The light rail is a fast, efficient way to get from SeaTac to Downtown Seattle- and it’s less than $4 for the whole trip (compared to $25+ for a ride-share ride).
+Even if you aren’t staying downtown, the Lightrail Link can be a way to outsmart traffic- from downtown you can catch a Lyft to anywhere in the city for much less money than traveling directly from the airport.

 I already mentioned Bainbridge’s free art museum, but if you time your visit right, even Seattle’s prestigious Seattle Art Museum could be free.
 On the first Thursday of each month, the SAM offers tickets to most collections at no charge.
 For other museums that are free, see Free Museum’s Seattle Page.